● Point Of View

-“Our nation faces make or break challenges... a housing crisis, income inequality, and a feeling among the hardest working people in the world that financial insecurity is out of reach.
+“Our nation faces make or break challenges... a housing crisis, income inequality, and a feeling among the hardest working people in the world that financial security is out of reach.
 We [cities] have solutions ready to roll.”

 – Mayor of Boston Marty Walsh at the 86th Annual Meeting of the US Conference of Mayors

 In June, FSP attended the 86th Annual Meeting of the United States Conference of Mayors (USCM).
 During a session focused on metro economies, FSP Managing Director Joanna Smith-Ramani presented on the impacts of income volatility and the broader financial insecurity households are coping with regularly.

 “Tackling a challenge as far-reaching and systemic as income volatility requires us to look beyond abstract analyses to get a fully informed, on-the-ground understanding of how it impacts real people in real American cities.”